 “come and say good-bye

 The speaker was probably doodling in the back of the room, entranced by the loon, and the looming chromograph prints.
 The reader now comes to understand more about the speaker, she is a child, and a small one at that.
 She is life from the ground and given,

 to put in Arthur’s hand.

-It is unclear at this point in the poem whether or not this child feels any sadness at the passing of her cousin.
-Up to this point it seems as if she is more moved by the idea of death itself, her relative.
+It is unclear at this point in ‘First Death in Nova Scotia’ whether or not this child feels any sadness at the passing of her cousin.
+Up to this point, it seems as if she is more moved by the idea of death itself, her relative.
 The lily of the valley is often used allegorically to symbolize death, it is a proper choice for a funeral.

 The coffin that Arthur is laying in is described as being,

 a little frosted cake,